Ouray Canyon Safety Workshop

 Hypothermia – Have adequate cold protection

-Basic First Aid Skills - The skills every canyoneer should possess
+Basic First Aid Skills - The skills every canyoneer should possess (not offered this year)

 Introduction to the skills every canyoneer should possess.
 The course will be taught by Ruth Stewart a Ouray county EMT and canyoneer.
 The course will be taught from a "canyoneers" point of view and will cover basic first aid skills and what the canyoneer should consider carrying in their kit.